Maximizing Competitive Advantage: An Overview of Bowman's Strategy Clock (plus PPT)

 Bowman’s Strategy Clock in a Nutshell

-Each segment corresponds to a different competitive strategy, to achieve a competitive advantage.
-The model helps companies to identify their current position and potential strategies for improvement.
+Each segment corresponds to a different competitive strategy for achieving a competitive advantage.
+The model helps companies identify their current position and potential strategies for improvement.

 What are the 8 positions of Bowman's strategy clock?